kenjdavidson/jekyll-kb/_docs/getting-started/cheetsheet.md

 layout: default
 ---

-A sample of all of the most common markdown features available for your editing enjoyment.
-Provided by [adam-p/markdown-here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+A sample of all of the most common markdown features available for your editing enjoyment, provided by [adam-p/markdown-here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+Updated code sections to use Jekyll Rouge highligther instead of backticks.

 ##### Table of Contents
 [Headers](#headers)